ziskind1/nativescripting_site1/data/posts/hands-on-ui-course-launch/hands-on-ui-course-launch.md

 2. Framework specifics like names of attributes and events
     <br><br>

-The new course called NativeScript Hands-on UI (and is on pre-sale with discount, see below) addresses these concerns by systematically showing all the cross-platform user interface component, also known as widgets, starting with the most basic, such as button and label, and building on from there.
+The new course called NativeScript Hands-on UI addresses these concerns by systematically showing all the cross-platform user interface component, also known as widgets, starting with the most basic, such as button and label, and building on from there.
 <br><br>

 In the course, not only do we comb through all the basic functionality of each widget, but we look at some caveats and surprising behavior that you might not necessarily expect.